DevExpress-Examples/out-of-maintenance-how-to-divide-customers-count-by-the-number-of-orders-they-made-t372356/Readme.md

 * [Form1.cs](./CS/Dashboard_AggrCustomerOrderCount/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_AggrCustomerOrderCount/Form1.vb))
 <!-- default file list end -->
-# How to divide customers' count by the number of orders they made
+# Dashboard for WinForms - How to divide customers' count by the number of orders they made

 This example shows how to divide customers' count by the number of orders they made.